-Resources provide information on programs and strategies to help transitioning youth develop the life skills they will need as they become self-sufficient adults.
+The following resources provide information on programs and strategies to help transitioning youth develop the life skills they to become self-sufficient adults.
 Resources include State and local examples.

 Casey Life Skills

 Casey Family Programs

 Offers tools to help young people prepare for adulthood, including a life skills assessment in three languages, a guidebook to develop a learning plan, training, and other supplemental resources.

 Helping Youth Transition to Adulthood: Guidance for Foster Parents